 - The Clean Air Interstate Rule began in 2009 and capped emissions of SO2 and NOx in the eastern United States.
 This program ended January 1, 2015.

 - The NOx Budget Trading Program was created under the NOx SIP Call.
 Beginning in 2003, it was designed to reduce the transport of ground-level ozone in the eastern United States and was effectively replaced by the CAIR Ozone Season NOx program in 2009.
 Learn more about the NOx SIP Call.

 - The Ozone Transport Commission NOx Budget Program began in 1999 in the northeastern United States, and was intended to reduce summertime NOx emissions.
 It was effectively replaced by the NOx Budget Trading Program under the NOx SIP Call in 2003.

 - EPA Power Sector Modeling is a key modeling tool for helping to evaluate the economic impacts of environmental programs on the electric power sector.

-- Air Markets Program Data on emissions and operations of sources affected by regulatory programs can be accessed through reports, queries, maps, charts, or file downloads.
+- Clean Air Markets Program Data (CAMPD) on emissions and operations of sources affected by regulatory programs can be accessed through reports, queries, maps, charts, or file downloads.

 - Emissions & Generation Resource Integrated Database (eGRID) is a comprehensive source of data on the environmental characteristics of almost all electric power generated in the United States, including air emissions for nitrogen oxides, sulfur dioxide, carbon dioxide, methane, and nitrous oxide; emissions rates; net generation; resource mix; and many other attributes.